Voice tech is building strong bonds between people and companies. But it is not an easy task.

 The game industry has been teaching us how to interact with technology for more than 50 years.
 We started by twisting a button from left to right to play Pong, and now we are smashing mythologic monsters as a God of War by pushing and combining multiple buttons and complex joystick movements as simple as if we have to turn the TV on with remote control.
 So 350 million registered players on Fortnite is no surprise.

-It's a common mistake assuming that people will naturally know how to interact with a "voice app", just because to speak is natural.
-At CogniVocal, we have been developing our methodology of voice user experience that is being proved effective for engaging users on Pirate Island, our Alexa skill - a voice-game structured in seasons.
-We noticed that more than two-thirds of players are coming back to play again even after they finish the season and know the story.
-It is like to watch a movie again that you had watched the week before.
+It's a mistake assuming people will naturally know how to interact with a Voice app because speaking comes naturally to most.
+At CogniVocal, we have developed interactions with voice user experience (VUX) that has proved effective in engaging users.
+On Pirate Island, our voice game for Alexa, structured in seasons, we noticed that more than two-thirds of players come back to play again, even when they finished the season and already know the story, just because they enjoyed the experience.
 We did it starting by the premise that we must teach people how to interact by voice to play the game, so we created our "10 Golden Rules" which outlines how to engage people in voice interactions.
-We applied it initially for the game, but almost all of it can be used in any voice skill.
+We applied it initially for the game, but we can use almost all in any voice skill.

 Teach the user how to interact and what to do.

-Engage them with storytelling and bring them into the story.
+Engage them with storytelling and bring them into the conversation.

 Remember, the user is the protagonist; keep them motivated.

 The interaction must be a chat, not a monologue.

 Allow the user to make choices and surprise them.

 Apply the situational design and be prepared for users demands.

 Variability is crucial.
 Avoid repetitive responses at all costs.